EverusLainus/EverusLainus/README.md

 ### Welcome to My GitHub Profile

-I'm Everus, a passionate Full Stack Web Developer and Mathematics enthusiast.
-With a background in mathematics and a keen interest in programming, I enjoy exploring new technologies and solving complex problems
+I'm Everus, a passionate Developer and Mathematics enthusiast.
+With a background in mathematics and a keen interest in programming, I enjoy exploring new technologies and solving complex problems.

 ### Profile Summary